-The last row and the last column of Table Two (p.8) show a summary score (the average of all the ratings for all questions for that category of respondent.)
-It is one measure of the overall effect of the services received from Sin Barreras.
+In Table Two on p.
+6, the last row and the last column show a summary score, the average of all ratings for all questions for that category of respondent.
 In fact, this summary score might be more representative of how powerful an intervention was than the scores for each question because many respondents included similar effects in different categories.
-For example, one young woman responded "no changes" to Question #6 (Feel about yourself) which specifically included goal-setting as an example, but then talked about the ability to set a goal to go to college in response to the Question #7 (Family).
+For example, one young woman responded "no changes" to Question #6 (Feelings about yourself) which specifically included goal-setting as an example, but then talked about the ability to set a goal to go to college in response to the Question #7 (Family).
 Perhaps Question #6 had prompted her to think about goals, so she included it in her answer to the next question.
 So, the average rating for each question may be less meaningful than the average of all ratings.